Frequently Asked Questions

 Q: Do I need any dancing experience to join your classes?

 A: Not at all!
 Our beginner course is thoughtfully designed to welcome new people to the world of bachata and dance in general.
-At the same time, our beginner course is also suitable for dancers with some bachata experience and looking for a more systematic approach to their dance journey.
+At the same time, our beginner course is also suitable for dancers with some bachata experience who’re looking for a more systematic approach to their dance journey.

 For our open level courses some prior experience is recommended, but newer dancers are also welcome to challenge themselves.
 We’ll do our best to adapt to the group while still keeping the designed structure.
 Please check out our class descriptions for more details.